The Timestamp of Timed Automata: The Timestamp

+Otherwise, $\TTTSSS(A_a)$ contains infinitely-many intervals, which form an eventually periodic sequence with respect to the sizes of the intervals and the distances among them.
+Then we need to attach a loop at the end of $\tilde{\gamma}_a$.
+We distinguish between two cases.

+Case (i): The periodic part of $\TTTSSS(A_a)$ contains an integral point $n$ (not necessarily as an isolated point).
+Then we first split the interval, say $[a,b)$, to which $n$ belongs into disjoint intervals $[a,n), \{n\}, (n,b)$, such that the point $n$ belongs to a singleton.
+Then we extend $\tilde{\gamma}_a$ until reaching $\{n\}$, so that the last transition of $\tilde{\gamma}_a$ is constrained to $x = n$ while resetting $x$.
+From that point begins the loop $\tilde{\pi}_a$, which obeys the same rules as applied to $\tilde{\gamma}_a$, with $x$ being reset only when finishing the loop (see Fig.~\ref{fig:ts_autom} (a)).

-Each guard in the stalk of $TSA(A_i)$ matches the next time interval corresponding to the next $a_i$-interval in the timestamp $\TTTSSS^{a_i}(A)$.
-We distinguish between two cases. \\ Case (i).
-If the periodic part of $\TTTSSS^{a_i}(A)$ contains an $a_i$-transition that occurs at an integral time then we prolong the stalk until performing this transition, while resetting $x$, and then we start the loop.
-Also, $x$ is reset again when finishing the loop (see Fig.~\ref{fig:ts_autom} (a)). \\ Case (ii).
-When the periodic part does not include a transition on an integral time then, if necessary, we prolong the stalk so that when we enter the loop it is on non-integral time, and we also reset $x$ on this transition.
-Then, all transitions within the loop can occur at integral times (see Fig.~\ref{fig:ts_autom} (b)).
-The idea is that if we enter the loop at a fractional time, say $c = 0.3$, then all the next transitions will take place at times $n + 0.3$, but since $c$ can be chosen to be any real number in $(0,1)$ then the set of all runs will cover the entire timestamp. \begin{example} Let $A$ be a timed automaton with timestamp
+Case (ii): The periodic part of $\TTTSSS(A_a)$ does not contain an integral point, that is, it is a union of open unit intervals $(n,n+1)$.
+Then, if necessary, we split the last interval before starting the loop into two with the second component a unit open interval (we know that this last interval is not a singleton).
+This unit interval refers to the last transition of $\tilde{\gamma}_a$ and we reset $x$ on that transition.
+Then, all transitions within the loop $\tilde{\pi}_a$ are forced to occur at integral times, with $x$ being reset when completing the whole loop (see Fig.~\ref{fig:ts_autom} (b)) (hence, in both cases the clock $x$ is reset in each $\tilde{A}_a$ only on a transition to the vertex $v_a \in \tilde{\gamma}_a \cap \tilde{\pi}_a$).
+The idea is that if we enter the loop at a fractional time, say $c = 0.3$, then all the next transitions will take place at times $n + 0.3$, but since $c$ can be arbitrarily chosen within the open interval $(0,1)$ then the set of all runs will cover the entire timestamp. \end{proof} \begin{example} Let $A$ be a TA with timestamp

 Then a possible timestamp automaton of $A$ is given in Fig.~\ref{fig:ts_autom}.

 \end{example}